ByAUJay

 1.1 Ledger architecture: ordered vs high‑throughput designs

-- Pros: simple global history and straightforward audit.
+- Pros: Easy to track global history and make audits a breeze.

-- Cons: an ordering bottleneck.
-In the MIT–Boston Fed Project Hamilton Phase 1, the “atomizer” (ordered) design peaked around 170k TPS with <2s latency for 99% of transactions. (eprint.iacr.org)
+- Cons: Can hit a snag with ordering bottlenecks.
+During the MIT-Boston Fed Project Hamilton Phase 1, the “atomizer” (ordered) setup managed to peak at around 170k TPS with less than 2 seconds latency for 99% of the transactions. (eprint.iacr.org)

 1.2 DLT vs centrally operated cores